Differential operators on classical invariant rings do not lift modulo $p$: Introduction

-\begin{theorem} Consider the following classical determinantal rings: \begin{enumerate}[\,\rm(a)] \item $R\colonequals \ZZ[X]/(\det X)$, where $X$ is an $n\times n$ matrix of indeterminates over $\ZZ$, with $n\ge 3$; \item $R\colonequals\ZZ[X]/(\pf X)$, where $X$ is an $n\times n$ alternating matrix of indeterminates over $\ZZ$, and~$n\ge 4$ is an even integer; \item $R\colonequals\ZZ[X]/(\det X)$, where $X$ is an $n\times n$ symmetric matrix of indeterminates over $\ZZ$, with~$n\ge 3$. \end{enumerate} Let $p$ be a positive prime integer.
-In cases~\eqref{frobenius:a}~and~\eqref{frobenius:b}, the Frobenius endomorphism on~$R/pR$ does not lift to a ring endomorphism on $R/p^2R$, nor, a fortiori, to a ring endomorphism on~$R$.
-In case~\eqref{frobenius:c}, the same conclusion holds if $p=2$, or if $p>2$ and $n\ge 4$. \end{theorem}
+\item $R\colonequals\ZZ[X]/I_t(X)$, where $X$ is a symmetric $n\times n$ matrix of indeterminates, $I_t(X)$ the ideal generated by the size $t$ minors of $X$, and $n\ge t\ge 3$. \end{enumerate} Let $p$ be a positive prime integer.
+In cases~\eqref{frobenius:a}~and~\eqref{frobenius:b}, the Frobenius endomorphism on~$R/pR$ does not lift to a ring endomorphism of $R/p^2R$, nor, a fortiori, to a ring endomorphism of~$R$.
+In case~\eqref{frobenius:c}, the same conclusion holds if $t\ge 4$ or if $p=2$. \end{theorem}

-If $R$ is a normal toric hypersurface over $\ZZ$, then, for each prime integer~$p>0$, the Frobenius endomorphism of $R/pR$ lifts to an endomorphism of $R$, and hence to an endomorphism of $R/p^2R$.
-Specifically, if $R$ is the hypersurface over $\ZZ$ defined by the determinant of a~$2\times 2$ matrix of indeterminates or a symmetric $2\times 2$ matrix of indeterminates, then the Frobenius endomorphism of $R/pR$ lifts to an endomorphism of $R$ and of $R/p^2R$; this covers the case~$n=2$ in the context of Theorem~\ref{theorem:frob}~\eqref{frobenius:a} and \eqref{frobenius:c}.
+If $R$ is a normal affine semigroup ring over $\ZZ$, then, for each prime integer~$p>0$, the Frobenius endomorphism on $R/pR$ lifts to an endomorphism of $R$, and hence to an endomorphism of $R/p^2R$.
+Specifically, if $R$ is defined by the size~$2$ minors of a matrix of indeterminates, or of a symmetric matrix of indeterminates, then the Frobenius endomorphism on~$R/pR$ lifts to an endomorphism of $R$ and of $R/p^2R$; this explains the case~$t=2$ in the context of Theorem~\ref{theorem:frob}~\eqref{frobenius:a} and \eqref{frobenius:c}.

 Recall that if $G$ is a linearly reductive group over a field $K$, with a linear action on a polynomial ring $K[\bsx]$, then the invariant ring $K[\bsx]^G$ is a direct summand of $K[\bsx]$ as a~$K[\bsx]^G$-module; many key properties of classical invariant rings including finite generation and the Cohen-Macaulay property follow from the existence of such a splitting, see for example~\cite[\S2]{Hochster-Eagon} and \cite{Hochster-Roberts}.
 Indeed, the general linear group, the symplectic group, and the orthogonal group are linearly reductive over fields of characteristic zero; it follows that determinantal rings, Pfaffian determinantal rings, and symmetric determinantal rings, over fields of characteristic zero, are direct summands of polynomial rings.
-In contrast, we prove that working over the rings of integers $\ZZ$, or over the ring of $p$-adic integers $\widehat{\ZZ_{(p)}}$, the corresponding determinantal rings are not direct summands of \emph{any} polynomial ring:
+In contrast, we prove that working over the ring of integers $\ZZ$, or over the ring of $p$-adic integers $\widehat{\ZZ_{(p)}}$, the corresponding rings are typically not direct summands of \emph{any} polynomial ring: